numq/stash-electron/README.md

 # Stash
-A client-server application that allows you to transfer an image between a PC and any device that can connect to the local host.
+A client-server application that allows you to share and download images between devices in your local network.

 ![Architecture diagram](./media/stash_electron_scheme.png)